 Workflow · Batch QC & automation

 Checking files one at a time in the app works until there are dozens of them.
-The specula CLI and eight App Intents run the exact measurement engine the app uses: same integrated LUFS, same 4× oversampled true peak, same speech-gated reading, so a script walking a directory produces numbers identical to the window.
-Output is pretty-printed JSON with sorted keys, so a diff across two runs shows what actually changed, not key reordering.
+The specula CLI and eight App Intents run the measurement engine the app uses: same integrated LUFS, same 4× oversampled true peak, same speech-gated reading.
+A script walking a directory gets numbers identical to the window, as pretty-printed JSON with sorted keys that diffs cleanly across runs.

 Why hand-checking doesn't scale